Diarmuid O'Carroll: Later career

 On 7 May 2014, O'Carroll was confirmed to have left Cliftonville after winning back to back league titles and league cups.
 He then joined Crusaders, signing a two-year pre-contract for the club.
-During his time at Crusaders as a semi-professional player, O'Caroll was also appointed manager of Crusaders Newtownabbey Strikers in April 2015 (left in January 2017).
+During his time at Crusaders as a semi-professional player, O'Carroll was also appointed manager of Crusaders Newtownabbey Strikers in April 2015 (left in January 2017).
 On the expiration of this contract, Diarmuid had won 4 back to back titles with 2 clubs and then O'Carroll decided to retire from football to focus on coaching.

 On 23 November 2018, O'Carroll came out of retirement, signing a short-term deal at Dungannon Swifts.

-O’Carroll has completed a number of coaching badges and has a long term ambition of pursuing this area after he retires from playing.
-On 27 February 2019, he was appointed manager of Glentoran F.C.'s women's team.
+O'Carroll has completed a number of coaching badges and has a long-term ambition of pursuing this area after he retires from playing.
+On 27 February 2019, he was appointed manager of Glentoran Women.
 He left the position in June 2019, to become the Director of Coaching for Downtown Las Vegas Soccer Club.

 On 23 September 2019 he took over the role of coach to Motherwell FC's Under 18s.
-This was a post that had briefly been filled by Darren O’Dea who had moved on to coach the under 18s with Celtic.
+This was a post that had briefly been filled by Darren O'Dea who had moved on to coach the under 18s with Celtic.

 On 7 June 2021, O'Carroll joined Morecambe as a first-team coach, joining Stephen Robinson after they had worked together at Motherwell.
-On 9 January 2022, O’Carroll took charge of Morecambe in a 3-1 FA Cup defeat to Tottenham Hotspur, after manager Stephen Robinson tested positive for COVID-19 on the eve of the match.
+On 9 January 2022, O'Carroll took charge of Morecambe in a 3-1 FA Cup defeat to Tottenham Hotspur, after manager Stephen Robinson tested positive for COVID-19 on the eve of the match.

-On 22 February 2022, O’Carroll was appointed as Robinson’s assistant manager at St Mirren.
-On 13 March 2023, O’Carroll joined Michael O’Neill’s backroom staff with the Northern Ireland national team as a senior coach, whilst remaining in his assistant manager role at St. Mirren.
+On 22 February 2022, O'Carroll was appointed as Robinson's assistant manager at St Mirren.
+On 13 March 2023, O'Carroll joined Michael O'Neill's backroom staff with the Northern Ireland national team as a senior coach, whilst remaining in his assistant manager role at St. Mirren.

+On 16 June 2025, O'Carroll was appointed as Brian Priske's assistant manager at Sparta Prague.